To learn more about the process for course registration, be sure to review all of the information below carefully!

 A. Evening MBA students can register for a maximum of 7.5 credits in each fall and winter full term, and 4.5 credits in each spring and summer half term.
 You may request an increase up to 9 credits in fall or winter full terms and up to 7 credits in spring or summer half terms according to the following guidelines:

-- You must be in good academic standing, for which we expect at least a 3.0 cumulative GPA;
+- You must have at least a 3.0 cumulative VPA;

 - The additional hours (above 7.5 in fall or winter full terms or above 4.5 in spring or summer half terms) may NOT be added before specified dates.
 We do this to allow some time after registration opens for all students to have an equal opportunity to register.